JimDesu/basis-lang/spec.md

 - **The typechecker enforces the defining-frame ceiling structurally.** Fexpr-typed values are recognized syntactically (by the `<*>` marker) and forbidden from assignment to anything that could outlive their defining frame: object fields holding fexpr-typed values are restricted; CREATE parameters of fexpr type are forbidden; pointers to fexpr-typed slots are forbidden; bare-identifier copy of fexpr values is forbidden; capture of fexpr values by lambdas is forbidden.
 The full enumeration of fexpr restrictions A&ndash;G is in &sect;8.13; the type-side commitment recorded here is that the family-distinguishing type marker `<*>` is what makes the structural enforcement possible.
 The motivating concern for the nominal distinction is ceiling-tracking.
 Under the defining-frame ceiling rule, the typechecker must distinguish fexpr-typed values from ordinary command-typed values syntactically &mdash; otherwise a fexpr would be assignable to any `:<>` slot and would escape its defining-frame ceiling.
 The `<*>` marker provides the required syntactic distinction at parameter declarations, in any other type-position where a fexpr-typed slot must be specifically declared, and at the assignment positions that the structural restrictions test.

-The interaction of fexpr-typed parameters with class-method dispatch &mdash; including the `FexprFailure` standard message, the fexpr-relevance taint axis parallel to the READ contract, and the per-instance defaults-incompatibility &mdash; is in &sect;9.20.
+The interaction of fexpr-typed parameters with class-method dispatch &mdash; including the `FexprFailure` standard message, the fexpr-relevance taint axis parallel to the READ contract, and the per-witness defaults-incompatibility &mdash; is in &sect;9.20.
 Variants with fexpr candidates are admissible only under specific containment conditions; the rule is in &sect;8.5's Restriction C and &sect;8 generally.

 The fexpr-typed family rounds out the type forms of Basis.
 The type forms admitted by the language &mdash; buffer primitives, domains, records, unions, aliases, enums, pointers, objects, variants, command-typed values, and fexpr-typed values &mdash; together cover every value the language recognizes.
 Each form has a clear position in the buffer-backed/non-buffer split (&sect;5.1), a clear construction surface (&sect;7), and a clear interaction with parameter modes (&sect;6) and class dispatch (&sect;9).
 The compositions among them are governed by the containment rule (&sect;5.1) and the subsumption rules (&sect;5.5, &sect;5.7, &sect;4.2, &sect;5.15); every other type-crossing is explicit.